Last updated on June 14th, 2019

-However, there is nothing to prevent parents from agreeing to payments or services every two weeks, or even every other month.
-This is the beauty of making your own agreement, The parents decide, so long as it does not harm the children’s interests.
+However, there is nothing to prevent parents from agreeing to payments or services every two weeks, or even every other month, if they choose to settle the matter themselves.

-The Method of Payment
+3) The Method of Payment

-Generally, support payments are made in a way that makes them easily track.
-Because the paying parent is always susceptible to accusations by the other parent that he/ she has not paid, most parents use check, or money orders.
-However, there is no specific requirement.
+Generally, support payments are made in a way that makes them easy to track.
+Because the paying parent is always susceptible to accusations by the other parent that he/ she has not paid, most parents use checks or money orders.

 The main point is that the method of payment should be done in such a way that both parents and a judge can easily track and determine whether the payment was made.

-Duration of the Payments
+4) Duration of the Payments

-- is still a full-time high school student; and
+- Is still a full-time high school student; and

-payment will need to be made until the child is 19 or graduates from high school.
+In this situation, payments will need to be made until the child is 19 or graduates from high school.

 If you can work with your spouse, you may get a better deal through agreement than you could get under the support guidelines.
-However, the best needs of your children will always need to be considered.
+However, you should always take the best interests of your children into consideration.